marcurdy/dfir-toolset/ThreatHunt.md

 DNS
 * High numbers of subdomains or large TXT fields to find DNS tunnelling
 * Search for destinations of dynamic dns domains
-* High volumes of NXDOMAIN errors could signify use of a domain generating algorithm (DGA)
+* High volumes of NXDOMAIN errors and high entropy could signify use of a domain generating algorithm (DGA)
-* Search for typos of domains being accessed against owned domains e.g. dnstwist
+* Search for typos of domains being accessed against owned domains.
+See levenstein algorithm
 * New domains at a weight in determining maliciousness

 Proxy
 * Consistent and reoccurring HTTP PUT
-* Suspicious user-agents such as powershell especially PUT
+* Suspicious user-agents such as powershell especially PUT.
+See Neo23x0\Sigma for UA's
 * Malicious domains often are set as uncategorized by proxies
   * Unsolicited outbound communication to the hostile domain with no referrer
   * Reputation of the domain

 Netflow
 * Unusual volumes and frequencies
+* Compare to a general baseline

+Existing Hostname and IP Blocks. e.g. firewall, DNS, AV, IPS
+* Blocks may not reach the intended target, but they might indicate an infected source in the company
+* Pivot back to the endpoint and check

 NSM / deep packet inspection
 * Port number does not match the protocol contained within